hazardfn/valvex/README.md

 * {push_complete, Q, Work} - Triggered when the push operation was a success
 * {push_to_locked_queue, Q, Work} - Triggered when there's an attempt to push to a locked queue
+* {queue_removed, Key} - Triggered when a tombstoned queue is finally removed
 * {queue_tombstoned, Q} - Triggered when a queue is marked to die
 * {queue_locked, Q} - Triggered when a queue is locked
 * {queue_unlocked, Q} - Triggered when a queue is unlocked